nanovazquez/nanovazquez.github.com/_posts/2012-08-05-windows-store-apps-circular-animation-for-progress-control.markdown

 title: Windows Store apps - Circular animation for Progress control (XAML/C#)
 lang: eng
-categories: [windows store apps] tags : [windows store apps, c#/xaml, animations]
+categories: [windows store apps] tags : [windows store apps, c#/xaml, ui]
 ---
 {% include JB/setup %}

 In this post, I'm going to show you how you can create a circular animation in a metro style application (XAML/C#).
 In my case, we needed to animate a circular progress arc that fires when the user waits for some process to complete.
 In this case, we're going to use a full 360° animation, but take into account that you can go up to any angle you want (if that's your scenario).

-I developed a sample so you can test this approach, you can find it [here](https://github.com/nanovazquez/metro-arc-animation-sample).
-Feel free to use it in your app, modify it (and do whatever you want).
+> **Note:** I developed a sample so you can test this approach, you can find it [here](https://github.com/nanovazquez/metro-arc-animation-sample).
+> Feel free to use it in your app, modify it (or do whatever you want).

 ## The XAML